Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Preliminaries on mediation analysis with a survival outcome

-where $\lambda_{\widetilde T_{aM_{a^*}}}(t|\bm w)$ is the hazard of the counterfactual outcome $\widetilde T_{aM_{a^*}}$ conditional on the covariates $\bm W$ taking the value $\bm w$.
-The NIE measures that, at time $t$, the extent to which the log-hazard of the outcome would change if the mediator were changed from the level that would be observed under $a^*$ versus $a$ but exposure is fixed at level $a$.
-On the other hand, the NDE measures how much the log-hazard of the outcome at time $t$ would change if the exposure is set at level $a$ versus $a^*$ but the mediator remaining fixed at the value it would have if the exposure was set to $a^*$.
+where $\lambda_{\widetilde T_{aM_{a^*}}}(t|\bm w)$ is the hazard of the counterfactual outcome $\widetilde T_{aM_{a^*}}$ conditional on the covariates $\bm W=\bm w$.
+The NIE measures that, at time $t$, the extent to which the log-hazard of the outcome would change if the mediator were to change from the level that would have been observed under $a^*$ versus $a$ but the exposure is fixed at level $a$.
+The NDE measures how much the log-hazard of the outcome at time $t$ would change if the exposure is set to be level $a$ versus $a^*$ but the mediator is fixed at the value it would have taken under exposure level $a^*$.
 Given the TE and NIE, the MP is defined as $\text{MP}_{a,a^*|\bm w}(t)=\text{NIE}_{a,a^*|\bm w}(t)/\text{TE}_{a,a^*|\bm w}(t)$.
-Notice that all of the mediation measures are functions of the follow-up time $t$.
-The primary interest of this paper is to estimate $\tau_{a,a^*|\bm w}(t)$, where $\tau$ can be NIE, NDE, TE, or MP.
-We require the following assumptions to identify the causal mediation measures, including the consistency, positivity, and the composition assumptions and the following four no unmeasured confounding assumptions: (i) $\widetilde{T}_{am} \perp A | \bm W$, (ii) $\widetilde{T}_{am} \perp M | A, \bm W$, (iii) $M_a \perp A | \bm W$, and (iv) $\widetilde{T}_{am} \perp M_{a^*} | \bm W$, where explanations of all of these assumptions are given in Web Appendix A. In addition, we assume the censoring time is conditionally independent from the failure time given covariates such that $C \perp \widetilde T | A,M,\bm W$.
-This is also referred to as the covariate-dependent censoring assumption.
+Notice that in the survival data context all of the mediation effect measures are functions of the follow-up time $t$.
+Our primary interest is to estimate $\tau_{a,a^*|\bm w}(t)$, where $\tau$ can be NIE, NDE, TE, or MP.
+We require several causal assumptions to identify the mediation effect measures, including consistency, positivity, composition and a set of no unmeasured confounding assumptions; details of these assumptions are given in Web Appendix A. In addition to the above standard assumptions for mediation analysis, we further assume that the censoring time is conditionally independent from the survival time given covariates such that $C \perp \widetilde T | \{A,M,\bm W\}$.

-To assess mediation, we consider the following linear regression and Cox models for the mediator and outcome, respectively:
+To assess mediation, we consider the following semiparametric structural models for the mediator and outcome introduced in \citet{vanderweele2011causal}: